programminghistorian/ph-submissions/en/drafts/originals/designing-a-timeline-tabletop-simulator.md

 >
 > Syntax:
 >
-> FONT = “font name”, font size, style, html color font, html color background, outline x, outline y, step x, step y, char space
+> FONT = "font name", font size, style, html color font, html color background, outline x, outline y, step x, step y, char space
 >
 > Parameters:
 >
-> “**font name**”: character font name (string)
+> - "font name": character font name (string)
 >
-> **font size**: character font size, in typographical points (1 point = 1/72 of an inch)
+> - font size: character font size, in typographical points (1 point = 1/72 of an inch)
 >
-> **style**: character font style and flag used for visualization; values accepted are:
+> - style: character font style and flag used for visualization; values accepted are:
 >
-> B bold
+>     B: bold
->
-> I italic
+>     I: italic
->
-> U underline
+>     U: underline
->
+>     S: strikeout
-> S strikeout…
+>   …

-Knowing the above, we can now understand the code sample below is used to set the font name as Arial, to set the font size as 32, to style the font as bold, and to give the text the colour of blue, as expressed in hex numerical format:
+Knowing the above, we can now understand the code sample below:

 ```
 FONT = Arial, 32, B, #0000FF
 ```

+It sets the font name to Arial, the font size to 32, the font as bold, and the text colour as blue, expressed in hex numerical format.

-The FONT command is one of the few script types in _nanDECK_ that are understood to be applied to every card in the deck.
-For most _nanDECK_ commands, the first parameter is the desired range of cards upon which the command will be executed.
-For example, the first parameter of FONT RANGE is “range.”
+The `FONT` command is one of the few script types in _nanDECK_ that are applied to every card in the deck.
+For most _nanDECK_ commands, though, the first parameter will indicate the desired range of cards upon which the command will be executed.
+For example, the first parameter of `FONT RANGE` is '`range`'.
 To use bold, blue, Arial font on only the first 20 cards would require this code:

 ```
 FONTRANGE = 1-20, Arial, 32, B, #0000FF
 ```

-Some of the more common elements that can be applied to the design of each card include BORDER, TEXT, IMAGE, COLOR, RECTANGLE and CIRCLE.
+Some of the more common elements that can be applied to the design of each card include `BORDER`, `TEXT`, `IMAGE`, `COLOR`, `RECTANGLE` and `CIRCLE`.

-_nanDECK_ also allows for parameters to be calculated through the use of “Expressions”.
-Expressions are delimited with “{” and “}”.
+_nanDECK_ also allows parameters to be calculated through the use of 'Expressions', delimited by `{` and `}`.

 ```
 TEXT="1-{(FACT)}",\[FACT]